hkpeterpeter/aialifehack18-team17/README.md

 The code repository for AIA Life Hack 2018 #AIALIFEHACK18

+# Problem Statement

+We would like to improve **customer engagement** by extending AIA Vitality from personal level to family level.

+The potential benefits are:
+- **Bring** healthier life to the customers and their core family members
+- **Reach** out more potential customers
+- **Discourage** abuse of medical insurance reimbursement

 # Team members
 - Peter Chung (UI/UX)
     - Participated/joined more than 30 Hackathons in Hong Kong